vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 ```

 ## Practice
 After the introduction to Paint API, the best idea is to try it.
-Let's start with the basic example -- create painter that will draw few circles as background.
+Let's start with the primary example -- create painter that will draw few circles as background.
 To get started let's define a class for paint and register it:

 ```js
 // paint.js